webix-hub/docs/data/spreadsheet/import.md

 Loading data from Excel into SpreadSheet
 -------------------------

 You can easily import data from an Excel file into SpreadSheet.

+{{note
+Pay attention that SpreadSheet allows importing data, formulas and spans from Excel, while styles and sizes of cells are not imported.
+}}

-For this purpose, you can choose one of the ways below:
+To load data from Excel into SpreadSheet, you can choose one of the ways below:

 1) specifying the necessary file in the SpreadSheet constructor with the help of the api/link/ui.spreadsheet_url_config.md parameter: